What Key Skills Should You Include on a CV? (Examples & Tips)

 Key takeaways

-Tips on how to add skills to a CV:
+Additional tips on how to add key skills to a CV:

 • Incorporate your soft skills into the personal profile section.